informalsystems/quint/doc/lang.md

 the actions `Init`, `Positive`, `Positive`, `ByThree`, and `Even`, in that order.

-Note that a run does not have to describe exactly one sequence of states.
+Note that a run does not have to describe exactly one sequence of states: in general a run describes a sequence of constraints over a sequence of states.
 For example, `run3` captures all executions of the specification `counters` that start with `Init` and evaluate `Next` four times in a row.